Click the links below to view information about activities for this park.

 Water Sports: While camping in the park, take advantage of the recreation opportunities offered by this unique bay lake.
-Relax along the lakeshore among beautiful cypress trees—some which sprouted more than 400 years ago.
+Relax along the lakeshore among beautiful cypress trees - some of which sprouted more than 400 years ago.

 A pier more than 500 feet long extends into the lake providing a perfect place for swimming and sunning.
 Swimming is permitted only for group campers and only in the designated area.
 Lifeguards are not provided; group leaders must provide swimming supervision.

-Campers can bring their own watercraft (limit 10 horsepower).
+Campers can bring their own watercraft (limit 10 horsepower) or canoes/kayaks.

 Though fish populations are low due to the acidity of the water, the lake has a population of yellow perch ready to provide a challenge for fishermen.
 The public may fish in the lake when the group camps are not in use by obtaining permission from park staff.